Amazon to Ebay Arbitrage Review – Using Profit Scraper Review

 Having set up my eBay Seller Account / Paypal Account / Amazon Prime Account (covered in full detail later on in this post), I began listing items on eBay.
 In fact I began listing what seemed to be a scary amount of items and in the first 24 hours I was the proud owner of a shop on eBay selling well over 200 items.
 The first item I sold was a pair of ski googles which can be found here.
 At the time they were being sold on Amazon for £7.88 (including shipping because I have a prime account) and I sold them for £10.70.
 After deducting eBay and Paypal fees I made a very easy profit of £1.55.
 I’ve set out in the table below a breakdown of sales, amazon costs, fees payable to eBay & Paypal, profit and orders in the first 7 weeks.

-Note that this is not a true reflection of the amount of profit I have earned.
+Note that this is not a true reflection of the amount of profit I have earned from product arbitrage on eBay.
 What has not been included within the above is the following:

 - eBay Shop at £59.99 per month